Screenshots may differ slightly depending on software version.

 Notice that regions not meeting your specifications are grayed out, leaving (hopefully!) an operating window or “sweet spot.”

 Notice the flag remains planted at the optimum.
 That’s handy!
-This Design-Expert display may not look as fancy as 3D desirability, but it is very useful to show windows of operability where requirements simultaneously meet critical properties.
+This display may not look as fancy as 3D desirability, but it is very useful to show windows of operability where requirements simultaneously meet critical properties.
 Grayed areas on the graphical optimization plot do not meet selection criteria.
 The yellow “window” shows where you can set factors to satisfy requirements for both responses.

 The lines that mark the high or low boundaries on the responses can be identified with a mouse-click.
 Notice that the contour and its label change color for easy identification.
 Click outside the graph to reset the contour and its label to the original color.